Our 2017 annual conference will be held in Manly Beach, Sydney on 24-26 August 2017.

 - About: As a professional health communicator, having a strong social media presence is a way to not only provide credible and practical messages to large audiences, but to also grow your business and brand.
 Tim will outline some of his top tips on how to work with, not against social media.
 Choose the right platform, find your voice, provide valuable and shareable content, and engage with your audience.

 Workshop D: It’s an evidence-based world: effective communication of scientific information.
+Please note: this workshop is now sold out.

 - Presenter: Belinda Butcher